varunrr17/GamePortal/README.md

     ```sh
     cd GameSphere
     ```
-3. Open `index.html` in your preferred web browser.
+3. Run the file in your terminal.

 ## Usage